- NAME

 29-10-1953

-The family was housed in Holden Camp. read more
+The family was housed in Holden Camp read more external link

 1954

 “My family also had lots of young Dutch migrants, mainly males, staying in our house.
-Mum ran a boarding house and they were probably sent there on arrival by the Dutch Consul or members of our Hervormde Church congregation.”
+Mum ran a boarding house and they were probably sent there on arrival by the Dutch Consul or members of our Reformed Church congregation”

 1957

-The family moved several times, but kept attending the Nederlandse Hervormde Kerk
+The family moved several times, but kept attending the Dutch Reformed Church (Nederlandse Hervormde Kerk)

-“We attended church services in Irwin street in the city centre, organised by the Hervormde Kerk.
-We travelled to the church in our first car, a Standard Eight with a canvas roof.”
+“We attended church services in Irwin street in the city centre, organised by the Reformed Church.
+We travelled to the church in our first car, a Standard Eight with a canvas roof”

 8-1960